 In my opinion, almost everyone would benefit from slowing their tempo, increasing their time under tension, and focusing on slow, deliberate negatives.

-On the other hand, most people don’t need bands, chains, and plyometrics to be fit and healthy, which is why I don’t include them in most training programs outside of VIGOR Strength Athlete.
+On the other hand, most people don’t need bands and chains, and not everyone is ready for plyometrics, which is why I don’t include them in most training programs outside of VIGOR Strength Athlete.

 When used for a portion of your annual training year, eccentric training makes a significant difference in your results.